sameeriqbal/TODO/readme.md

 For testing and collabrative development i documented all of my apis using POSTMAN.

 # vi.
 Security Best Practices
-1- Rate limiting is implemented in application so it avoid from being overwhelmed by too many requests at the same time (DOS attack).
+1- Rate limiting is implemented in application so it avoid from being overwhelmed by too many requests at the same time (DOS attack).<br>
 2- App is using secure headers to prevent attackers from using common attacks like cross-site scripting (XSS), clickjacking and other malicious attacks.
-These is configured using helmet module.
+These is configured using helmet module.<br>
-3-Validated incoming JSON schemas of request body and header.
-4- Extracted secrets from config files which are in gitignore
+3-Validated incoming JSON schemas of request body and header.<br> 4- Extracted secrets from config files which are in gitignore

 # vii.
 Testing And Quality
+API testing using superagent is implemented and Unit Test are written using the JEST framework keeping the Arrange , Act and Assert principles in mind.

+# viii.
+Code Style Practices
+ESlint is used for checking possible code errors and fixing code style